Beyond Autistic Burnout

 1. If you could manage paying but need more time, let me know how long you need and we can set up a custom payment plan for however many months.

-3. There is a small scholarship fund for partial scholarships, which several people in the course have already contributed to (I get the warm fuzzies that some in our community who can are willing to support others who need it) and I am matching that dollar for dollar, plus extra.
-Most of that has already been allocated, but let me know if you want in and I’ll put you on the list.
+3. There is a small scholarship fund for partial scholarships, which several people in the course have contributed to (I get the warm fuzzies that some in our community who can are willing to support others who need it) and I am matching that dollar for dollar, plus extra.
+Most of that has already been allocated, but let me know if you want in and I’ll do what I can.

 4. If you know other people who might be interested in the course, or have a social media presence in a related area (that Autistics and NDs who might be in burnout follow), and would be open to helping me spread the word, that might be another win-win.
-The new course platform has an affiliate system that I just figured out, and you can get a discount on the course (or cash) for everyone who signs up through your link.
-(Also, if anyone else wants in on this, even if you’re not looking for a scholarship, or to be in the course, let me know.)
+I have an affiliate program, and you can get a discount on the course (or cash) for everyone who signs up through your link.
+Email me to get set up.

 I hope some combination of these options will make it possible for you to take the course, and be a win for both of us.